 A quorum for the Committee consists of five (5) members, provided that at least one (1) member is present from each of the representative categories.
-In cases involving Part II, section B.1 (Academic Misconduct), the Committee is comprised only of students and faculty.
-In cases including discrimination, sexual misconduct, or other sensitive issues, the Committee will only include faculty and staff.
+In cases involving Part II, section B.1 (Academic Misconduct), the Committee is comprised only of Student Conduct to the Vice Provost for Undergraduate Education & Student Affairs and the Provost for review and consideration by the Board of Regents.